How to optimise Your retail product ages for better SEO

 Detecting duplicate content and page cannibalisation needs careful, keyword by keyword analysis and a ranking data tool that can show multiple pages appearing for the same keyword.
 The potential gains are significant, though so do consider hunting for cannibalised pages on your site.

-If your site hasn’t had the technical SEO attention it deserves, there’ll be a big gain to be made from performing a log file analysis and correctly implementing basic technical improvements including rel=”canonical”, robots noindex, removal of unnecessary duplicate parameters, robots wildcards and so on.
+If your site hasn’t had the technical SEO attention it deserves, there’ll be a big gain to be made from performing a an analysis of your log data and correctly implementing basic technical improvements including rel=”canonical”, robots noindex, removal of unnecessary duplicate parameters, robots wildcards and so on.

 Use the Correct Schema Mark-up for Rich Snippets

-Way, way back we learned that having rich snippets can positively influence CTR (click through rate) in the search results.
-Implementing schema.org mark up on your product pages is therefore an absolute “must add” into your SEO development schedule.
+Way, way back we learnedschema.org mark up on your product pages is therefore an absolute “must add” into your SEO development schedule.

 As to whether you choose to implement using Microdata or JSON-LD, examples of the latter are still rare.
 Aaron at SEOskeptic confirmed some time ago that according to Google, a working JSON-LD implementation will generate a rich snippet for a product / review page.